pbmacintyre/ringcentral-api-docs/docs/voice/call-routing/index.md

 Call Forwarding rules allow a developer to specify for an extension within an organization to which calls will be automatically forwarded to when another extension is called.
 This is a good solution for individuals, for example, to say, "while I am out of town, please forward my calls to Janice."

 Call Flipping specifically applies to active calls, and allows a call to be instantly and transparently transferred to another phone number.
-For example, I may be on my desk phone and need to get in my car to head home - in which case I would flip the call from my desk phone to my mobile phone without the person on the other end being away the transfer took place.
+For example, I may be on my desk phone and need to get in my car to head home - in which case I would flip the call from my desk phone to my mobile phone without the person on the other end being aware the transfer took place.

 * [Learn how to set call forwarding for your business hours in the Admin Console](https://support.ringcentral.com/article/9758.html?language=en_US)